ClaudiaLie/MS_4_FitIt/README.md

 - For responsiveness testing I have used Google DevTools

 # Deployment
 Fit It has been created on Gitpod, with commits pushed directly to the GitHub repository.
-The project has been deployed to Heroku, which was syncronized to GitHub to update the live site.
+The project has been deployed to Heroku, which was synchronized to GitHub to update the live site.
 The static files are stored in Amazon AWS and the payment infrastructure is managed by Stripe's software and APIs.

 ## GitHub